-This advice was published in the Jacksonville Republican in Benton, County, Alabama in 1837 and is still beneficial today.
+This advice was published in the Jacksonville Republican in Benton, County, Alabama in 1837 and has been transcribed exactly as written.
+It is still beneficial today.

 - Never believe an ill report of your neighbor without good evidence of its truth.

 - Never propagate it even if you know it to be true.